Fil88/Fil88.github.io/_posts/2021-07-01-Entering-the-Covenant-C2C.md

   <img src="/assets/posts/2021-07-01-Entering-the-Covenant-C2C/cov16.JPG">
 </p>

-This technique can be used the hide loading of `.NET assemblies` by disabling `.NET ETW telemetry`.
+This technique can be used to hide loading of `.NET assemblies` by disabling `.NET ETW telemetry` and the relative logging capabilitis.

 ### 4) Initial delivery